Sunda Straits Crisis: The confrontation expands

 However, that phase was a year in coming.
-After spending most of 1964 engaged in northern Borneo and becoming ever more frustrated with Britain's opposition to her plans, Sukarno delivered a groundbreaking yet bitter speech in Jakarta on 17 August for Independence Day.
+After spending most of 1964 engaged in northern Borneo and becoming ever more frustrated with Britain's opposition to his plans, Sukarno delivered a speech in Jakarta on 17 August for Independence Day.
 In it, he railed against the Western powers, particularly Britain and America, for their policies in Vietnam and Malaysia.
-Most famously, he declared that the following year would be a "year of living dangerously" for Indonesia.
-This speech, especially as it came a week after Sukarno had acknowledged North Vietnam's statehood, was to be a signal of intent, and Sukarno meant to back his words up with action.
-That very night, a small contingent of Indonesian soldiers landed at Pontian, in the state of Johor on the southern tip of the Malay Peninsula.
-Though the raiders were quickly apprehended by elite Malaysian security forces of the Senoi Praaq, it was clear to all parties that the Confrontation was rapidly expanding.
+He declared that the following year would be a "year of living dangerously" for Indonesia.
+This speech, which came a week after Sukarno acknowledged North Vietnam's statehood, became a signal of intent, and Sukarno meant to back his words up with action.
+That night, a small contingent of Indonesian soldiers landed at Pontian, in the state of Johor on the southern tip of the Malay Peninsula.
+Though the raiders were quickly apprehended by elite Malaysian security forces of the Senoi Praaq, it was clear to all parties that the confrontation was rapidly expanding.
 A threatened Malaysia declared a state of emergency and put pressure on the British to act in their defense.

 Crisis

 Victorious sails from Singapore

 On 26 August, the aircraft carrier HMS Victorious sailed from Singapore with her two escorting destroyers, HMS Caesar and HMS Cavendish, bound for Fremantle in Western Australia.
-The genuine purpose of the voyage is still disputed, but it is probable that the carrier group was passing through as a show of strength to Indonesia in the wake of the Pontian landings as well as the routine 'goodwill visit' that the vessel was purportedly making to Britain's ally.
+The purpose of the voyage is still disputed, but it is probable that the carrier group was passing through as a show of strength to Indonesia in the wake of the Pontian landings as well as the routine 'goodwill visit' that the vessel was purportedly making to Britain's ally.
 The task force was surprisingly met by very little Indonesian response as it passed through their territorial waters, the carrier reporting only a single Tupolev Tu-16 aircraft making a flyover as the warships passed through the Sunda Strait the following day.
 The ownership of the Strait itself was complex, as Indonesia claimed it despite British assertions that it was an international waterway that her warships could pass through at any time.
 Following standard British procedure in such a situation, the British Military Attache in Jakarta had telephoned ahead to the Indonesian Director of Naval Intelligence that the squadron would be passing through Indonesian territory without seeking their clearance, a precedent set the last time Britain had used the Straits in October 1963.
 This policy, engineered by the Foreign Office, had the dual purpose of notifying the Indonesians of a possibly provocative action without recognizing what they thought to be exaggerated claims on international waters.
 The return date to Singapore was not set exactly at the time of sailing but was to be sometime in mid-September.